Moritz Allé: Scientific career

 Allé studied mathematics at the University of Vienna.
 After his university graduation, Allé startet his professional career as an assistant at the Vienna Observatory in 1856.
 He was appointed Adjunkt (senior position) at the observatory in Kraków in 1859.
 In 1860 he completed his PhD at the University of Kiel.
 In 1862 he was appointed Adjunkt at the observatory in Prague.
 It was there where he completed his habilitation in mathematics in 1863.
 In 1867, Allé was appointed professor of mathematics at the Joanneum in Graz and was elected as its rector in 1875/76.
 In June 1882 Allé was appointed professor of mathematics at the Deutsche Technische Hochschule in Prague.
 There, he was also dean for five periods and different faculties but declined serving as rector after his election in June 1887 for health reasons.
 In 1896 he succeeded Josef Kolbe at the chair of mathematics at the Polytechnic Institute in Vienna, where he served as rector as well in 1900/01.
 Upon his retirement in 1906, Allé was awarded the imperial title of a Hofrat.

-Allé was known as an excellent and sympathetic teacher and thus much appreciated by his students.
-In his autobiography, Nikola Tesla describes him as the most brilliant lecturer to whom I ever listened.